 When do fillers start to dissolve on their own?

 Let’s start with the question “does filler dissolve naturally?”
 Well, if we’re talking about hyaluronic acid filler, yes, it does.
-But, unlike Botox, which takes around three to four months to metabolise, filler can last up to a couple of years and, even then, you might still be left with some residual filler.
+But, unlike anti-wrinkle treatments, which takes around three to four months to metabolise, filler can last up to a couple of years and, even then, you might still be left with some residual filler.

 The great thing about hyaluronic acid filler is that it’s reversible, so if you do have any issues with it or don’t want to wait for it to dissolve on its own, you can get it dissolved.
-However, Dr Jessica Halliley, GP and founder of Your Beauty Doctor, warns, “Fillers that are available from UK CQC registered pharmacies contain only hyaluronic acid and lidocaine.
-They are not permanent and do gradually get broken down.
+However, Dr Jessica Halliley, GP and founder of Your Beauty Doctor, warns, “Fillers that are available from UK CQC registered pharmacies containing only hyaluronic acid and lidocaine are not permanent and do gradually get broken down.
 Always make sure you ask your practitioner where they get their products from.
 If it isn’t a UK CQC registered pharmacy, stay clear.
 I have had patients come for filler dissolving and we have found no response to filler dissolving, with practitioners having obtained cheap products from abroad.”